Appearance & Reality > The Lord Jesus Christ > Strong and weak

 If we want to be truly strong, to be able to face all situations with courage, we must have hope in God in the context of loving Him and being faithful to Him.

-Let us consider Ephesians 3:18 again.
-There is another aspect of truth related to being strong in the Lord and to the development of the inner man.
+In this verse, we find another aspect of truth related to being strong in the Lord and to the development of the inner man (Eph.
+3:16).
 This aspect of truth has to do with the areas of knowledge, understanding and comprehension.
-Paul desires the believers to “comprehend with all the saints what is the breadth and length and height and depth” - but of what?
+Paul desires the believers to “comprehend with all the saints what is the breadth and length and height and depth”.
+But what does Paul desire us to comprehend?
 Verse 18 does not mention what it is that Paul desires the reader to comprehend in such great depth.

 One interpretation is that it refers to the comprehension of God’s love, since verse 17 talks about being rooted and grounded in love, and verse 19 talks about knowing the love of Christ.

 Personally, I think this interpretation does not fit in well.
-It does not say, “the breadth, length, height and depth of love”.
-Paul tells us that being rooted and grounded in love enables us to comprehend this thing.
-I think a more meaningful interpretation is to connect it to the subject that Paul is very absorbed in.
+The verse does not say: “the breadth, length, height and depth of God’s love”.
+Instead Paul tells us that being rooted and grounded in love enables us to comprehend this thing.

-A central theme of the epistle to the Ephesians is Paul’s deep concern for the fulfilment of God’s eternal purpose and the issues involved.
+I think a more meaningful interpretation is to connect the phrase to the subject that Paul is absorbed in.
+A central theme of the epistle to the Ephesians is Paul’s deep concern for the fulfilment of God’s eternal purpose.
 This is at the heart of his ministry.
 It is reflected in the preceding verses.
 Let us look at some of them:

 Ephesians 3:8-11